ivandon15/repocaster/README.md

     *   **Workflow Analyst**: Identifies the correct execution order of scripts (e.g., pre-processing -> inference).
     *   **Schema Refiner**: Selects critical arguments and filters out noise.
     *   **Tool Critic & Reviser**: Iteratively improves tool coverage and argument completeness while avoiding redundancy.
 4.  **MCP Server Generation**: The agent generates a fully functional `server.py` using the `fastmcp` library, exposing the repository's capabilities as structured tools.
+It also enriches the tools with **comprehensive docstrings**, ensuring that LLMs can accurately understand and utilize the tools.

 ### 📊 LangGraph Visualization